joseeden/All-Things-Docker-and-Kubernetes/README.md

 Instead of running multiple RUN commands of different images, we could use **docker compose**.
 In this example, we'll use a sample voting app with result app architecture.

+We can see below the comparison between the two approaches.

 **First method - multiple RUN**

 ```bash